gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/writeup.md

 I stopped just before a point when the normal driving started to behave strangely.

-This model used with track 1 generated this video: `t1t2_t1_retrained.mp4`.
+This model used with track 1 generated this video: `https://github.com/gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/blob/master/t1t2_t1_retrained.mp4?raw=true`.
 This model actually drives more centered than the one using only track 1 data.

-The model is: `model.h5`
+The final model is: `https://github.com/gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/blob/master/model.h5?raw=true`

 Things left to do:
-* add more training examples of the parts of the track where driving is not as good as it should be
+* add more training examples of the parts of the track where driving is not as good as it should be and retrain
-* try a model with transfer learning,